plyoung/plyoung.netlify/content/bgs/bgs-flowgraph.md

 These are on the left-hand side of a node.
 They are normally present where a node supports input data from other nodes.
 They may also be optional in some cases since the node might either take a value on the pin or one entered in the node's inspector.

-Numbering of these pins starts at with the top-most of the pins as 1, follow by 2, and so on when there are more than one of these pins.
-You might see labels like [1] and [2], etc on the Node or its Canvas.
+Numbering of these pins starts with the top-most of the pins as 1, followed by 2, and so on when there are more than one of these pins.
+You might see labels like [1] and [2], etc on the Node or its Inspector.
 This means Value-in nodes [1], [2], etc.

-The node (A) will make a call to the node (B) connected to this pin when node A executes.
+Use-case example; The node (A) will make a call to the node (B) connected to this pin when node A executes.
 Node B would then calculate a value and return it.
-Node B will not continue execution on its Flow-out node in this case but it might make calls via its own Value-in pins to any nodes connected there.
+Node B will not continue execution on its Flow-out pin, if it has one, in this case but it might make calls via its own Value-in pins to any nodes connected there.

 #### Value-out

 Connects to Flow-in pins, or nothing.

  This pin is located on the right-hand side of a node.
-There can be only one or no Value-out pin per node.
+There can be only a maximum of one Value-out pin per node.
 This is where a node will provide a value it calculated.
-A connected node will make a call to this node via its Value-out pin to ask it to calculate and return a value.
+A connected node will make a call to this node via its Value-out pin to ask it to calculate and return a value to the node connected to this pin.

 ### Blackboard